 "Did I?" he asked with no interest whatsoever.

-“Yes,” I replied curtly.
-“Yesterday I got an owl from Norma, saying that Druella’s sister, Carina, is getting married next year.
-I was really hoping that we could go.”
+"Yes," I replied curtly.
+"Yesterday I got an owl from Druella, saying that her sister, Carina, is getting married next year.
+I was really hoping that we could go."

 Tom went back to eating, but he was still frowning.
 After a minute of silence and letting my idea sink into his head, he asked me, "Who is she marrying?"

 "Why France?" he questioned.
 "None of them are French."

 "No, I don't believe so.
 I'm not sure why they are getting married there.
 Perhaps they just liked the idea of getting married in the French countryside."

 "Does that mean we can go?"
 I hoped.

 "Oh Tom!
 Why not?
 What have you got against weddings?
 Anyways, you can see our old school mates.
 They were obsessed with you then, and I'd take a chance that they still are.
 You showed them that there was more to magic than what the taught in books.
 You were their leader; and now you can show them how great you really are."

 He rubbed his chin considering the thought.
 "Many of our Slytherin classmates will be there."